Rus1am89/jira-func-test-basics/README.md

 ### How to start

-Edit you pom.xml and add following:
+Edit you pom.xml and add following (rest.version set to 2.7.1):

 ```xml
 <dependency>